A Case Against BMI

 So while it is vital that you are aware of your BMI, as well as the potential implications of a too high or too low score, keep in mind that a single number isn’t necessarily a death sentence.
 If your BMI is too high or too low and you feel that this isn’t a true representation of your personal situation, discuss this concern with your physician.
 He or she may, in turn, recommend some additional tests and screenings.

-- Why BMI is inaccurate and misleading, Online publication, Aug 25, 2013 ,
+- Why BMI is inaccurate and misleading, Online publication ,

-- BMI Not a Good Measure of Healthy Body Weight, Researchers Argue, Online publication, Aug 22, 2013 ,
+- BMI Not a Good Measure of Healthy Body Weight, Researchers Argue, Online publication ,

-- The Healthiest Weight Might Actually Be 'Overweight', Massive Study Finds, Online publication, May 16, 2016 ,
+- The Healthiest Weight Might Actually Be 'Overweight', Massive Study Finds, Online publication ,

 - BMI (Body Mass Index), Online publication ,

 - Controlling the global obesity epidemic, Online publication ,